-"Employee" means any person who would be covered or whose spouse, dependents, or beneficiaries would be covered under the benefits of this chapter if the person became a disabled person or a deceased person.

-"Employer" means (i) the employer of a person who is a covered employee or (ii) in the case of a volunteer who is a member of any fire company or department or rescue squad described in the definition of "deceased person," the county, city, or town that by ordinance or resolution recognized such fire company or department or rescue squad as an integral part of the official safety program of such locality.

-"Fund" means the Line of Duty Death and Health Benefits Trust Fund established pursuant to § 9.1-400.1.

-"Line of duty" means any action the deceased or disabled person was obligated or authorized to perform by rule, regulation, condition of employment or service, or law.

-7326 "LODA Health Benefit Plans" means the separate health benefits plans established pursuant to § 7327 9.1-401.
-7328 "Nonparticipating employer" means any employer that is a political subdivision of the 7329 Commonwealth that elected to directly fund the cost of benefits provided under this chapter and not 7330 participate in the Fund.
-7331 "Participating employer" means any employer that is a state agency or is a political subdivision of 7332 the Commonwealth that did not make an election to become a nonparticipating employer.
-7333 "VRS" means the Virginia Retirement System.
-7334 § 9.1-500.
+7321 based on the Virginia Administrative Code or administrative guidance as determined by the Department 7322 of Human Resource Management.
+7323 "Employee" means any person who would be covered or whose spouse, dependents, or 7324 beneficiaries would be covered under the benefits of this chapter if the person became a disabled person 7325 or a deceased person.
+7326 "Employer" means (i) the employer of a person who is a covered employee or (ii) in the case of a 7327 volunteer who is a member of any fire company or department or rescue squad described in the definition 7328 of "deceased person," the county, city, or town that by ordinance or resolution recognized such fire 7329 company or department or rescue squad as an integral part of the official safety program of such locality.
+7330 "Fund" means the Line of Duty Death and Health Benefits Trust Fund established pursuant to § 7331 9.1-400.1.
+7332 "Line of duty" means any action the deceased or disabled person was obligated or authorized to 7333 perform by rule, regulation, condition of employment or service, or law.
+7334 "LODA Health Benefit Plans" means the separate health benefits plans established pursuant to § 7335 9.1-401.
+7336 "Nonparticipating employer" means any employer that is a political subdivision of the 7337 Commonwealth that elected to directly fund the cost of benefits provided under this chapter and not 7338 participate in the Fund.
+7339 "Participating employer" means any employer that is a state agency or is a political subdivision of 7340 the Commonwealth that did not make an election to become a nonparticipating employer.
+7341 "VRS" means the Virginia Retirement System.
+7342 § 9.1-500.
 Definitions.
-7335 As used in this chapter, unless the context requires a different meaning: 7336 "Agency" means the Department of State Police, the Division of Capitol Police, the Virginia 7337 Marine Resources Commission, the Virginia Port Authority, the Department of Wildlife Resources, the 7338 Virginia Alcoholic Beverage Control Authority, the Virginia Cannabis Control Authority, the Department 7339 of Conservation and Recreation, or the Department of Motor Vehicles; or the political subdivision or the 7340 campus police department of any public institution of higher education of the Commonwealth employing 7341 the law-enforcement officer.
-7342 "Law-enforcement officer" means any person, other than a Chief of Police or the Superintendent 7343 of the Department of State Police, who, in his official capacity, is (i) authorized by law to make arrests 7344 and (ii) a nonprobationary officer of one of the following agencies: 7345 a1.
-The Department of State Police, the Division of Capitol Police, the Virginia Marine Resources 7346 Commission, the Virginia Port Authority, the Department of Wildlife Resources, the Virginia Alcoholic 7347 Beverage Control Authority, the Virginia Cannabis Control Authority, the Department of Motor Vehicles, 7348 or the Department of Conservation and Recreation; 7349 b.
-2. The police department, bureau or force of any political subdivision or the campus police 7350 department of any public institution of higher education of the Commonwealth where such department, 7351 bureau or force has three or more law-enforcement officers; or e.
+7343 As used in this chapter, unless the context requires a different meaning: 7344 "Agency" means the Department of State Police, the Division of Capitol Police, the Virginia 7345 Marine Resources Commission, the Virginia Port Authority, the Department of Wildlife Resources, the of Conservation and Recreation, or the Department of Motor Vehicles; or the political subdivision or the campus police department of any public institution of higher education of the Commonwealth employing the law-enforcement officer.

+Virginia Alcoholic Beverage Control Authority, the Virginia Cannabis Control Authority, the Department a.
+1. The Department of State Police, the Division of Capitol Police, the Virginia Marine Resources Commission, the Virginia Port Authority, the Department of Wildlife Resources, the Virginia Alcoholic Beverage Control Authority, the Virginia Cannabis Control Authority, the Department of Motor Vehicles, or the Department of Conservation and Recreation;

+"Law-enforcement officer" means any person, other than a Chief of Police or the Superintendent of the Department of State Police, who, in his official capacity, is (i) authorized by law to make arrests and (ii) a nonprobationary officer of one of the following agencies:

+b.
+2. The police department, bureau or force of any political subdivision or the campus police department of any public institution of higher education of the Commonwealth where such department, bureau or force has three or more law-enforcement officers; or e.
 3. Any conservation police officer as defined in § 9.1-101.

-For the purposes of this chapter, "law-enforcement officer"-shall does not include the sheriff's department of any city or county.
+For the purposes of this chapter, "law-enforcement officer"-shall\does not include the sheriff's department of any city or county.